 - Text messaging, e-mailing or using the Internet while driving

-- Using cell phones in school zones and highway work zones
+- Using cell phones, hand-held or hands-free, in school zones and highway work zones

 Contact Our Chicago Distracted Driving Accident Lawyers Today